kohutech/COP/PRs.md

  - reviews are very important for deriving a common standard, the whole team should participate
  - lengthy discussions are discouraged; if more context / work is needed, take the issue offline and post a comment with the resolution
  - minor comments should be tagged as such, e.g. start with **Minor**, **Nit**, etc
- - sometimes comments allude to a bigger discussion (e.g. integration tests vs layer tests), these should be marked as **Thought** or **Food for thought**; one is not expected to act upon them immediately; they are raising an issue for the whole team to think about; ideally, the team should discuss whether this is a valid concern or not;
+ - sometimes comments allude to a bigger discussion (e.g. integration tests vs layer tests), these should be marked as **Thought** or **Food for thought**; one is not expected to act upon them immediately; they are raising an issue for the whole team to think about; ideally, the team should discuss whether this is a valid concern or not; a highly functional and motivated team values awareness and is proactive, raising an issue is alerting to all!

 **Signs of a sloppy PR**
  - too big / many files have been changed